All Episodes

 They found him dead in his cage.

-Wild animals are wild animals, he says it's just the power of these animals.
+Wild animals are wild animals, he says.

 We should never forget that.

-She wore her hair up that might have angered the chimp.
+That might have angered the chimp.

-The chimp might not have appreciated the hairstyle being up, didn't recognize the friend and wanted to show his displeasure for her hairstyle.
+The chimp might not have appreciated the hairstyle being up, didn't recognize the friend, and wanted to show his displeasure for her hairstyle.

-Don Mecca, a friend of Harold, the owner, and her late husband said he was stunned, noting that Travis was normally so well behaved.
+Don Mecca, a friend of Harold, the owner, and her late husband, said he was stunned noting that Travis was normally so well-behaved.

-A chimpanzee liked watering flowers, he liked wine, liked expensive steak, liked brushing his teeth.
+He liked wine, liked expensive steak, liked brushing his teeth.

 He even watched baseball games on television.